 3. OBTAIN INSTRUCTOR PERMISSIONS; Check Registration Status; clear registration holds

 You can request instructor permissions on courses when adding a course to your Saved Schedule, see the status of any pending Instructor Permission requests, and check on any registration holds.

 Unlike Pre-Registration, registration holds are enforced during Add/Drop.
 If you have an outstanding balance or issue with the Controller, Library, Health Services, Financial Aid, or the Registrar, you will not be able to add or drop courses until the issue is resolved.

 4. Add and Drop Courses

 Changing a Lab Section: In order to change a lab section, you first need to drop all components of the course (i.e., lecture, lab, and, if applicable, the discussion section).
-Next, add all the course components--including the new lab section--to your Preferred Courses list.
+Next, add all the course components--including the new lab section--to your Saved Schedule list.
 Finally, register all the components at the same time.
 Of course, you can't drop or add anything without advisor approval.

 First Year Students: You cannot drop your First Year Seminar.

-As with Pre-Registration, the system lets you change your Preferred Courses list after obtaining advisor approval, and thus lets you Add and Drop courses other than those indicated by your advisor(s).
+As with Pre-Registration, the system lets you change your Saved Schedule list after obtaining advisor approval, and thus lets you Add and Drop courses other than those indicated by your advisor(s).
 Doing so, however, may be construed as a violation of the College's Honor Code.
-Again, advisors have been given extensive audit tools so they can be made aware instantly of any deviation from what they approved and what you register for.
+Again, advisors have been given audit tools so they can be made aware of any deviation from what they approved and what you register for.

-If you plan to take a Five-College course, you need to register a placeholder course.
-Remember that you still have to submit an online request via the Registrar's Five College web page as well as complete a permission form to be signed by your advisor.
+If you plan to take a Five-College course, you need to submit an online request via the Registrar's Five College web page as well as complete a permission form to be signed by your advisor.
 This form should be turned into the Registrar's Office at 101 Converse Hall.
 Note that during Add/Drop, all Five College courses require permission of the instructor.